JetBrains/kotlin/samples/watchos/README.md

 2. Update property `WKAppBundleIdentifier` in `plists/Ext/Info.plist` with new ID of the watch application, if not regenerating project.

-3. Now build and run the application on a connected iPhone with paired iWatch or simulator.
+3. Now build and run the application on a connected iPhone with paired Apple Watch or simulator.

 Note that in this example we do not use storyboards, and instead create user interface components programmatically.